strongdan/blog/_drafts/2017-11-22-Jupyter-Lab.md

 # A Quick Overview of JupyterLab

 I was pleasantly surprised to find [JupyterLab](https://github.com/jupyterlab/jupyterlab) packaged with a new installation of Anaconda (Python 3).
 According to [Boyan Angelov](https://medium.com/@boyanangelov), JupyterLab is a "true IDE for interactive computing," complete with file browser, terminal and code editor (in this case, Jupyter notebooks).
+The software is still in alpha preview, but appears to work quite well.
 To get started, you'll need Jupyter Notebook version 4.3 or later, which you can check by typing `jupyter notebook --version` in your shell.

 Probably the easiest way to get JupyterLab is with Anaconda, but you can also install it using conda: